AnthLi/course-parser/README.md

 $ python parser.py
 ```

-All output files will be in the extracted-files directory.
+All output files will be in the extracted-files folder.